Public Law & Legal Theory

 In a typical pattern in the literature on public law, the diagnostic sections of a paper draw upon political science, economics or other disciplines to offer deeply pessimistic accounts of the motivations of relevant actors in the legal system.
 The prescriptive sections of the paper, however, then issue an optimistic proposal that the same actors should supply public-spirited solutions.
 Where the analyst makes inconsistent assumptions about the motivations of actors within the legal system, equivocating between external and internal perspectives, an inside/outside fallacy arises.
 We identify the fallacy, connect it to an economics literature on the "determinacy paradox," and elicit its implications for the theory of public law.

 Eric Posner & Adrian Vermeule, "Inside or Outside the System?"
-(Public Law & Legal Theory Working Papers No. 422, 2013).
+(University of Chicago Public Law & Legal Theory Working Paper No. 422, 2013).